- What is Consumer Behavior?

 - Home and Garden

 In today’s world, our homes are frequently brought up in conversation.
-A remark on a wall print in the background of a Zoom call, a conversation about houseplants, a photo of freshly made carrot cake on Instagram – all of these insignificant incidences leads to brand suggestions and new customers.
+A remark on a wall print in the background of a Zoom call, a conversation about houseplants, a photo of freshly made carrot cake on Instagram – all of these insignificant incidences lead to brand suggestions and new customers.

 As consumers in self-isolation use the time to complete home improvement projects, hardware stores are experiencing unexpected demand for tools and hardware materials.
 To protect themselves, an increasing number of people are staying at home, which has increased consumer interest in DIY and gardening as they look for new ways to improve their living space and keep themselves entertained while alone.